Toby Fox: Personal life

-He has chronic wrist and hand pain that regularly disables him from programming and composing; Fox cited a flareup of this pain as a factor in the delayed development of Deltarune's second chapter.
+Fox is secretive and does not typically do interviews.
+He has chronic wrist and hand pain that regularly disables him from programming and composing, and often relies on speech-to-text software as his computer input method.
+In September 2020, Fox cited a flare-up of this pain as a factor in the delayed development of Deltarune's second chapter.